Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with

 1. Use Dog-Proof Fabrics

 Certain fabrics just don’t belong in a dog household.
 Velvet and chenille attract dog hair like a magnet.
-Even some cottons are no match for muddy paws.
+Even some kinds of cotton are no match for muddy paws.

 - Microfiber is a tough synthetic that is perfect for pets.
 Spot cleaning is a breeze and it holds up to stronger upholstery cleaners.
-It takes a lot of wear and tear to fade or discolor.
+It takes a lot of wear and tears to fade or discolor.

 If you have dogs and carpeted floors, you know this is not a happy combination.
 Dog hair and dander accumulate in the fibers and no matter how often you vacuum, you just can’t get it all out.